 Discovering one’s purpose in life is foundational to success and personal, intrinsic satisfaction.

 This takes soul-searching and research, failures in efforts, and determining what brings one the most joy.
 Rick Warren and many others have written books on the subject, which can help in the search.

 There are also several websites whose purpose is to help people determine their life’s purpose.

 Until this is discovered, finding that intrinsic worth obtained through work will be most difficult.

 King Solomon said, “Where there is no vision, the people perish.”
 Steven Covey says Vision is crucial to success.
-Henry and Richard Blackaby in their book Spiritual Leadership state it helps one “see” where they are going and serves as the “North Star” for the organization.
+Henry and Richard Blackaby, in their book Spiritual Leadership state it helps one “see” where they are going and serves as the “North Star” for the organization.

 The same is true for individuals as it provides a bearing (direction) for what you “see” yourself doing or accomplishing in your future.

-A personal mission tells what you are currently doing or intend to do to turn your vision into a reality.
+A personal mission tells what you are currently doing or intends to do to turn your vision into a reality.
 The mission is an action statement of how you are accomplishing your vision and meeting your purpose in life.